 Question: Does the SolidNetwork License allow for home usage?

 Answer: The SolidNetWork license currently allows for home usage as long as the user has continuous network connection to the license server, and licenses are available.
-When a continuous network connection is not available a customer may request a home usage license.
-A home usage license will be issued by Order Administration upon receipt of a signed copy of the home usage agreement.

 Question: What is the price of the SolidNetWork License?

 Answer: The SolidNetWork License has an additional charge per seat for commercial customers.
 Please contact your SOLIDWORKS Reseller for additional details.